sknux/SmartMobEnv/README.md

 # SmartMobEnv
 Tool to help build the environment for penetration testing in mobile android environment

-Initial requires: Genymotion/Android Studio with adb

 Use the -h option to see the other options the tool has and after that you will know what to do.
 Enjoy!

-Features:
-Burp Suite, Frida, Drozer, Mobsf
+# Initial requires:
+Genymotion/Android Studio with adb

+# Example:
-Full install: ./sme -I ip-device-android -i ip-burpsuite -p port-burpsuite -A
+./sme -I ip-device-android -i ip-burpsuite -p port-burpsuite -A

+# Features:
+Burp Suite cacert, Frida, Drozer, Mobsf